Bohemian Rhapsody: Golf and Spas in West Bohemia

 Karlovy Vary Golf Club

-For an immersive golf trip, basing yourself in Karlovy Vary is an excellent idea.
+For an immersive golf trip to this region, basing yourself in Karlovy Vary is an excellent idea.
 The town boasts its own prestigious course, Karlovy Vary Golf Club.
 While the original 9-hole course opened in 1904, the current 18-hole layout, inaugurated in 1933 on a different site, is considered the top course in the area.
-At a challenging 6,800 yards and par 72, it offers a solid test, with tight, tree-lined fairways and a few intriguing blind shots.
-Popular with corporate groups from Prague and Germany, the service is generally excellent, though you might experience a leisurely pace in the dining room (they did forget my steak!).

 Mariánské Lázně Golf Club